This oven-baked hake with basil, lime, ginger and garlic is a super healthy and flavour-packed weeknight supper recipe.

 - 250 - 300 g hake or another firm white fish filleted

-- 1 Tbsp lime juice (used the bottle version)
+- 1 Tbsp lime juice bottled is fine

 - 1 tbsp fish sauce